CacheboxInc/HDM-Videos/Networking/Network Overview.md

 This Video will give an overview of how networking is configured for HDM and how you can map your datacenter network for use in HDM.
 ![](001-Multi-network VCS.png)

 This diagram shows a typical network configuration of a typical vSphere and how they would configure the cloud.
+On the left you have the on premises setup with the with the vCenter which is controlling the ESXi part of the datacenter.
+On the right you have the cloud.
+The cloud and the premises are connected over the WAN.

 First lets start with the configuration on premises.